dugancathal/gobanking/README.md

 * `webpack-dev-server --content-base src/client/` in `/frontends/react` to serve
 the application, or a different command if angular2 is used.
 Unify these commands into a `bin/run` script.

+## A note on Docker
+There are several Docker instances that will be created, each defined in one `Dockerfile`.
+`docker-compose.yml` is a "recipe" for `docker-compose` to create and start all of those containers with the specified options; it's a substitute for calling `docker` repeatedly directly.

+The `Dockerfile`s have an `EXPOSE` directive which causes the specified port to be available to other containers (but not to the host). `docker-compose.yml` contains `port` directives which publish ports on each container to the host.
+The first port number is the external port; the second one is the internal port.
+The `link` directives in this file create hostnames by which these containers can refer to each other, but the host is not aware of these names.

+Because we're on OSX, the containers cannot be run directly.
+Instead, they're in a VM controlled by `docker-machine`.
+A consequence of this is that the ports published to the host will not be visible at `localhost`; instead, they'll be visible at the hostname of the address revealed by calling `docker-machine url`.
+Keep this in mind if you wish to execute tests locally (e.g. on the host) which rely on the containers existing.